Where to Stay in Korea (2026): Best Areas for First-Time Visitors (Myeongdong, Hongdae & More)

-📌 If airport + train matters → Seoul Station
+📌 Airport and train access → Seoul Station

 Pick one.
 Everything else becomes easier.